 Eileen O'Brien, Moderator - Eileen O'Brien has over twenty years of professional experience in directing membership programs, film festivals, as well as work in production on independent and studio films, network and cable television programs.
 She has also written, directed and produced marketing videos, television pilots and programs, live events, theater productions and consulted on independent film marketing and distribution.
 She has also directed, programmed, managed, coordinated and consulted on major film festivals including Cannes, Sundance, Savannah and Denver International.
 She is currently a membership consultant, festival programmer and guest speaker/interviewer.
 She is currently an executive board member and secretary for the Colorado Film and Video Association and served as Membership Chair for the last two years.
 Also, she is a membership consultant to the Santa Fe Independent Film Festival and their year-round art house theater, The Jean Cocteau, owned by George R.R.
 Martin.

-Chris Bredenberg, Tech Director - Chris Bredenberg was born and raised in Santa Fe and has been with the Santa Fe Independent Film Festival for 2 years.
-For 6 years, Chris has been a projectionist for Telluride, Stanley, Palm Springs, Hawaii, and Denver.
-In addition, he provides technical services for Hawaii, True/False, Telluride, Sundance and Santa Fe Independent Film Festival.
+Chris Bredenberg, Tech Director - Chris Bredenberg was born and raised in Santa Fe and has been with the Santa Fe Independent Film Festival since 2017.
+Since 2013, Chris has been a projectionist for Telluride, Stanley, Palm Springs, Hawaii, and Denver.
+In addition, he provides technical services for Hawaii, True/False, Telluride, Sundance, and Santa Fe Independent Film Festival.

 Deb French, Venue Coordinator - Deb is a retired, graphic designer.
 Her careers spanned over 30 years in stage theatre management, entertainment production, and promotion and publishing.
 This is Deb?s fifth year with SFIFF now serving as Venue Coordinator after 4 years as a Festival volunteer.
 She loves to travel, is involved in environmental conservation, and designs metal sculpture for fun.
 Deb and her husband retired to Santa Fe after searching the USA for an inspiring location to call home in retirement.